Lawrence Howard, Creator of the Armchair Adventurer Series

 another true, epic tale of Antarctic adventure written and told by Lawrence Howard.

-Part of Fertile Ground, this world-premiere is about Douglas Mawson, a veteran of one of Shackleton's
+Part of Portland's annual Fertile Ground Festival, this world-premiere is about Douglas Mawson, a veteran of one of Shackleton's

 earlier voyages, who led an Australian expedition to the frozen continent